3 Days in Kraków, Poland

 Staying in The Old Town

-We decided on a location in the Old Town near Main Market Square and the “Unitkat Guest Rooms” was within our budget at $87.00 per night.
-The room was comfortable and when you opened the window you could hear and feel the action of a European metropolis on a summer night.
+We decided on a location in Old Town near Main Market Square, and the “Unitkat Guest Rooms” was within our budget at $87.00 per night.
+The room was comfortable, and when you opened the window, you could hear and feel the action of a European metropolis on a summer night.

-Initially, opening the window was appealing but later we had to close it as the noise from the street kept us awake.
-We relied on a fan to keep the air circulating.
-This did not take away from the experience.
+Opening the window initially appealed to us, but later, we had to close it as the noise from the street kept us awake.
+We relied on a fan to keep the air circulating, but this didn’t take away from the experience.
 In particular, we enjoyed good service from the front desk staff and can certainly recommend this hotel.

 The Main Square and St. Mary’s Basilica in Krakow, Poland